kubedb/docs/docs/guides/mysql/quickstart/quickstart.md

 ## Find Available MySQLVersion

 When you have installed KubeDB, it has created `MySQLVersion` crd for all supported MySQL versions.
-Check 0
+Check it by using the following command,

 ```bash
 $ kubectl get mysqlversions